My daddies love America!! And guess what!? I have two daddies.No better way to pick up chicks than with my 6 year old implying I might be gay.

 Society paints them as distant, un-engaged, and more caught up with getting involved in a new relationship than putting any priority on their children.
 The reality is, single dads out there are doing the same amazing job single mothers are.

 It isn’t that I’m butt hurt or think we need validation, but I think societally single moms have become these sort of unsung heroines.
-Rightfully so, and women should be cheerleading for each other, but I’ve just noticed that anything and everything that seems to be posted in regards to praising single parents tend to be directed entirely at single moms.
+Rightfully so, I love single moms and women should be cheerleading for each other, but I’ve just noticed that anything and everything that seems to be posted in regards to praising single parents tend to be directed entirely at single moms.
 That isn’t something I really noticed until I became a single dad.

 So, I’m going to take an opportunity here to praise all the single fathers that deserve that praise!